 - Use of selective serotonin reuptake inhibitors (SSRIs), used to treat depression and anxiety

 Right-sided heart enlargement and heart failure (cor pulmonale).
-In cor pulmonale, your heart's right ventricle becomes enlarged and has to pump harder than usual to move blood through narrowed or blocked pulmonary arteries.
+In cor pulmonale, the heart's right lower chamber (ventricle) becomes enlarged.
+It has to pump harder than usual to move blood through narrowed or blocked pulmonary arteries.

 - Bleeding in the lungs.
 Pulmonary hypertension can lead to life-threatening bleeding into the lungs and coughing up blood (hemoptysis).

-Pulmonary hypertension is hard to diagnose early because it's not often detected in a routine physical exam.
-Even when the condition is more advanced, its signs and symptoms are similar to those of other heart and lung conditions.
+Pulmonary hypertension is hard to diagnose early because it's not often detected during a routine physical exam.
+Even when pulmonary hypertension is more advanced, its signs and symptoms are similar to those of other heart and lung conditions.

 Right heart catheterization.
 If an echocardiogram reveals pulmonary hypertension, you'll likely have a right heart catheterization to confirm the diagnosis.

-- Pulmonary function test.
-This noninvasive test measures how much air your lungs can hold, and the airflow in and out of your lungs.
-During the test, you'll blow into a simple instrument called a spirometer.
+- Lung (pulmonary) function test.
+This noninvasive test measures how much air the lungs can hold and the airflow in and out of the lungs.
+The test involves blowing into an instrument called a spirometer.

 It often takes some time to find the most appropriate treatment for pulmonary hypertension.
 The treatments are often complex and require extensive follow-up care.

-When pulmonary hypertension is caused by another condition, your doctor will treat the underlying cause whenever possible.
+When pulmonary hypertension is caused by another condition, treatment is given for the underlying cause whenever possible.

 Side effects associated with treprostinil include chest pain, often with headache and nausea, and breathlessness.
 Possible side effects of iloprost include headache, nausea and diarrhea.

-Transplantation.
-In some cases, a lung or heart-lung transplant might be an option, especially for younger people who have idiopathic pulmonary arterial hypertension.
+Lung or heart-lung transplant.
+Sometimes, a lung or heart-lung transplant may be recommended, especially for younger people who have idiopathic pulmonary arterial hypertension.

 Lifestyle and home remedies

 Although medical treatment can't cure pulmonary hypertension, it can lessen symptoms.
-Lifestyle changes also can help improve your condition.
+Lifestyle changes also may help improve pulmonary hypertension.
 Consider these tips:

 - Get plenty of rest.
-Resting can reduce the fatigue that might come from having pulmonary hypertension.
+Resting can reduce fatigue related to pulmonary hypertension.

 - Don't smoke.
 If you smoke, the most important thing you can do for your heart and lungs is to stop.
-If you can't stop smoking by yourself, ask your doctor to prescribe a treatment plan to help you quit.
+If you can't stop smoking by yourself, ask your health care provider to prescribe a treatment plan to help you quit.
 Also, avoid secondhand smoke if possible.

 Preparing for an appointment

-If you think you might have pulmonary hypertension or are worried about your pulmonary hypertension risk, make an appointment with your family doctor.
+If you think that you might have pulmonary hypertension or are worried about your pulmonary hypertension risk, make an appointment with your health care provider.

 While shortness of breath is one of the first symptoms of pulmonary hypertension, the symptom is also common with many other conditions, such as asthma.